jonahanton/SSL_medicalimaging/readme.md

 ### Additional information:
 For all datasets, the labels are converted to binary where possible.
-For the CheXpert, this is done through many-to-one.
+For CheXpert, this is done through many-to-one.
 All other pathologies are labelled as negative, and only the most common pathology, which for both datasets is Pleural Effusion, is assigned a positive label.
 For datasets with textual labels, like Montgomery and Shenzhen, we treat any abnormal X-ray as a positive label.
 A similar approach was taken with the iChallenge-PM dataset, combining the high myopia and pathological myopia into a single positive label.
 The datasets BACH and ChestX-ray8, which have multiclass categorical labels, are treated as ordinal.

 # Training